GraysonR/collegeScorecard/README.md

 See each year's average student graduating debt and tuition increase from 2005 to 2013, and then see their average income decrease from 2007 to 2011.
 Finally, compare schools of your choice against the national average and other schools.

 ## Initial Design Decisions (8-26-2016)
 Show a time series of the cost, outcomes, and graduating debt of students using positional encoding.
 Each data point will be able to be hovered over to get the exact value at a point in time.
+This allows users to see the changes year-to-year and thus see the overall trend overtime.

 Users can select which financial aspect they would like to explore.
 The national average will be in dark gray and students can add up to five schools, encoded by color.